NiclasKa/RabbitMQ/README.md

  * RabbitMQ is asynchronous, and you can put the messages in the queue to wait and not process them immediatelly.

 Your main learnings
+ * I learned to use Docker more efficiently.
+There were multiple containers that needed configuring and they all needed to work in a network.
+For example I learned Docker volumes,    and had to dive in more deeply to the Docker to understand some of it's core mechanics.
+ * Message broker technology was new to me.
+I learned the concept of it and learned how to use RabbitMQ in NodeJS.
+ * Addional coding skills in NodeJS, since the task needed creating multiple microservices